Biodiversity in Worthing

 I remember hearing something similar during the interview for the last post: Sarah’s counsel was – pause before intervention.

 At Blue Campaign we’re not goal oriented.
 We’ve got long grass and Painted Ladies, all sorts.
 New stuff turns up.
 (I remember Sarah making the same point about unexpected wildlife newcomers once you let lie).

 That Tory leaflet about demanding – and getting – “better action on weeds” starts to take on extra nuance now.
 With local Conservatives playing to the fever for ‘weed free tidy neighbourhoods’, could we be approaching something near the same kind of appeal to the worst part of ourselves as we currently observe in the German right-wing AfD party’s campaign against free-ranging wolves – as proxy for talking about migrants?
 (Julia Poerting taught WoBy about that set of issues).
 Sometimes – usually, actually – things are not at all as simple as they seem.
-And weed-tidying projects are locked into our most intimate desires and fears.
+So weed-tidying projects, with their obsession with control, visibility, selecting only chosen species, are locked into our most intimate desires and fears.

-Until we as species let go of our own narcissism, I can’t imagine us accepting that anything much is better just left as it is, rather than improved or embellished by us.
+Then again, until we as species let go of our own narcissism, I can’t imagine us humans accepting that anything much is better just left as it is, rather than improved or embellished by us.
 No amount of discussion about what the anthropocene has wrought seems likely to make us think that the answer is less – not more – intervention.